-For block faces identified on Figure 19.303.4.D, 50 percent of the site frontage must be occupied by a building or buildings.
-If the development site has frontage on more than one street, the frontage occupancy requirement must be met on one street only.

-E. Lot Coverage
+- 1. For block faces identified on Figure 19.303.4.D, 50 percent of the site frontage must be occupied by a building or buildings.
+If the development site has frontage on more than one street, the frontage occupancy requirement must be met on one street only. - 2.
+Building facades with recesses incorporated to comply with façade articulation requirements are considered to be occupying the site frontage if the recesses do not exceed 24 inches. - E. Lot Coverage

-The maximum area that may be covered by primary and accessory buildings shall not exceed 85 percent of the total lot area.
+The maximum area that may be covered by primary and accessory buildings shall not exceed 85_percent of the total lot area.